 Special Mention: Color Scheme

 Colors are subjective.
-Colors that I may like may not be liked by others.
+Others may not like colors that I may like.
 But the fact is that colors have meaning and evoke certain responses and emotions.
 Even if subconsciously.

 Most folks I know are not all that creative.
-So that's where you it is a benefit to create a professional color scheme to represent your brand.
+So that’s where it is a benefit to create a professional color scheme to represent your brand.
 You then have that handful of color codes to use in everything you do.
 Including off-line marketing collateral.
+This approach also contributes to visually building your brand.

 Here’s an article from my friends over at Elementor about colors and what you should think about.
 Then think about creating your own unique color palette.
 If you already have a logo, use those colors to start.